GBrachetta/Fattoria/README.md

 ## Is the content relevant?

-- It has to clearly provide practical information.
+- It must clearly provide practical information.
-- It has to describe and depict facilities and common spaces.
+- It must describe and depict facilities and common spaces.
-- It has to stress that it is children and pet friendly.
+- It must stress that it is children and pet friendly.
-- It has to show points of interest.
+- It must show points of interest.
     - Landmarks
     - Beaches
     - Touristic attractions
     - Shopping options
-- It has to show that it is a family owned business and as such there’s immediate response to all needs and direct contact.
+- It must show that it is a family owned business and as such there’s immediate response to all needs and direct contact.
-- It has to stress on a relaxed, holiday-like approach, not institutional.
+- It must stress on a relaxed, holiday-like approach, not institutional.
-- It has to provide clear isual information of the location.
+- It must provide clear visual information of the location.
 - It should display reviews or comments from other users, to give the customer the possibility to relate to people with positive experiences.

 ## Is the technology appropriate?

 People searching for a holiday destination take time in making an informed decision and they generally rely on a website with descriptions and a rich visual content.
 For many, this is the only holiday they have a year and so they require extensive information on what to do in the resort and nearby.

 ## What makes Fattoria di Collemezzano so special?

 There’s a lot of competition in the Agriturismo industry in Italy and many oﬀer excellent value, but we can stress how our estate is a traditional, historic building with a lot of space, comfortable apartments and diverse areas of recreation.
 We can also emphasise the excellent location, near the sea but at very short distance from culturally relevant places (Florence, Siena, Pisa, Livorno, Lucca).
 This is relevant especially for days with weather not appropriate for typical summer activities or for stays oﬀ-season.

 ## What are the tech considerations?